MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 1. Sign in to a computer that has the Failover Cluster Management Tools installed from the Remote Server Administration Tools or on a server where you installed the Failover Clustering feature.
 Run PowerShell.

-1. Run the following command to configure the cluster quorum to use a file share witness, you'll be prompted to enter the local credential for the file share witness.
+1. Run the following command to configure the cluster quorum to use a file share witness, you're prompted to enter the local credential for the file share witness.
 Replace `<ClusterName>` with the name of your cluster and `\\FileShareWitnessServer\WitnessShare` with the path to the file share witness.

     ```powershell
     Set-ClusterQuorum -Cluster <ClusterName> -FileShareWitness \\FileShareWitnessServer\WitnessShare -Credential (Get-Credential)